awslabs/kinesis-aggregation/python/README.md

 OR

 * At the root of this Python project, you can find a sample build file called [make_lambda_build.py](make_lambda_build.py).
-This file is platform-agnostic build script that will take the existing Python project in this demo and package it in a single build file called `python_lambda_build.zip` that you can upload directly to AWS Lambda.
+This file is a platform-agnostic build script that will take the existing Python project in this demo and package it in a single build file called `python_lambda_build.zip` that you can upload directly to AWS Lambda.

 In order to use the build script, make sure that the python `pip` tool is available on your command line.
 If you have other `pip` dependencies, make sure to add them to the `PIP_DEPENDENCIES` list at the top of the [make_lambda_build.py](make_lambda_build.py).
 Then run this command: